syncfusion-content/blazor-docs/blazor/maps/markers.md

 |   EventName          |   It represents the name of the event.                                                                     |
 |   X                  |   It represents the horizontal location of the mouse pointer on the map when the drag action is performed.      |
 |   Y                  |   It represents the vertical location of the mouse pointer on the map when the drag action is performed.        |

+The following example shows how to use marker drag events to customize the data of the drag and dropped marker in the marker data source.

 ```cshtml